-The symbolic representation of an electrical power system is known as one line diagram.
-A three phase power system is represented by a single phase power system.
-In a single phase system, there is a phase wire and a neutral wire.
-So to make an equivalent circuit, we show it through a symbolic representation as shown in the following figure:
+The one-line diagram is a symbolic representation of an electrical power system.
+It simplifies a three-phase power system into a single-phase system.
+In a single-phase system, there is a phase wire and a neutral wire.
+To create an equivalent circuit, we use a symbolic representation as shown in the following figure:

-In this diagram, three generators G1, G2 and G3 have been grounded separately through a reactor.
-The generators are connected to the bus bar through circuit breakers; furthermore the step up transformers are connected to the transmission line T1 through circuit breakers.
+In this diagram, three generators (G1, G2, and G3) are grounded separately through a reactor.
+The generators are connected to the bus bar through circuit breakers, and the step-up transformers are connected to the transmission line T1 through circuit breakers.

-To represent electrical components in terms of impedances is known as an impedance diagram.
-The one line diagram can be converted into an impedance diagram as shown in the following figure:
+An impedance diagram represents electrical components in terms of impedances.
+We can convert the one-line diagram into an impedance diagram, as shown in the following figure:

 - Load impedances are represented by RL.

-- The current limiting impedances between generators and their grounds have been omitted.
+- The current limiting impedances between generators and grounds are omitted.

-- The shunt impedances of transformers have been omitted.
+- The shunt impedances of transformers are omitted.

-- Transmission line is represented by a π circuit.
+- The transmission line is represented by a π circuit.

-If all the components of a power system are represented through the reactances, then such a diagram is called reactance diagram of the power system.
-Resistance is also neglected in such a diagram.
-Therefore, there is not much difference between impedance and reactance diagram.
-The loads of rotating machines are usually neglected because of no significant effect on line currents during a fault.
-Synchronous motor loads are always considered during fault calculations but the generated emf is considered in short circuit currents.
-Induction motor is neglected while finding currents.
-The impedance diagram can be converted into reactance diagram as shown by the following figure:
+A reactance diagram represents all components of a power system using reactances, neglecting resistance.
+The reactance diagram is similar to the impedance diagram, with the exception that loads of rotating machines are usually neglected as they have no significant effect on line currents during a fault.
+Synchronous motor loads are always considered during fault calculations, but the generated EMF is considered in short circuit currents.
+Induction motors are neglected when finding currents.
+The impedance diagram can be converted into a reactance diagram, as shown in the following figure: